ZSFG Primary Care Track: Our People - Faculty

 Medical Director & Executive Director, UCSF Health & Human Rights Initiative

 Academic Interests: I trained at SFPC/UCSF and worked for the Indian Health Service in Shiprock, NM before returning to San Francisco General for Addiction Medicine fellowship and then back to RFPC!
-I lead the UCSF Health & Human Rights Initiative provides forensic medical evaluations for immigrants seeking asylum, and co lead the naitonal Asylum Medicine Training Initiative.
-I am interested in immigrant health and addiction medicine, especially alcohol use disorder.
+I lead the UCSF Health & Human Rights Initiative with interests in immigrant and refugee health justice.

 Alicia Fernandez, MD